markuadoc/markua-spec/spec.md

   }

   # The value of header is an array containing a keyword and a string.
-  # Since arrays are space-separated,
+  # Since arrays are comma-separated, you only need to quote strings if they
+  # contain a comma...
   header: [title, Copyright 2022]

   margin: {